hod25/MagicMirror/pages/_pages/faq.markdown

 After this manual install of `request` the module should work.

 This fix is persistent because the `modules` folder is mounted to the host.
 If you do a fresh install of such a module you have to repeat this procedure.

+## Running on a raspberry pi ends with a white or black screen after a while

+I had this behavior running the module `MMM-RAIN-MAP` which is fetching a greater amount of images for the map.
+So if you are running modules which needs a greater amount of shared memory, you have to increase `shm_size` in the `docker-compose.yaml`.
+The default there is `shm_size: "128mb"` so edit this value and restart the container with `docker-compose up -d`.